 With the wood darkened, it is easy to select a tinted wood filler that matches the color of the stain for the wood veneer or layer that needs to be filled.
 If the exact color cannot be found, these types of putty can be mixed to create other shades.

-One thing that can be useful when working with this type of solid piece of putty is mixing in either chalk dust, grit, or sandpaper, also referred to as “painter’s whiting,” or sand or sawdust.
+One useful technique when working with this type of solid piece of putty is mixing in chalk dust, grit, or sandpaper, also known as “painter’s whiting,” sand, or sawdust.

 If sawdust or sand is used, only the finest of dust should be added after passing it through a sieve to separate the larger pieces.